Neeraj Chopra qualifies for maiden World C'ships final with 88.39m throw | Sports-Games

 Chopra's qualification round lasted a few minutes as he did not need to take the remaining two throws after breaching the automatic qualification mark on his first attempt.
 A competitor gets three throws in the qualification round.

-Those who clear 83.50m or 12 best performers across two qualification round groups qualify for the final to be held on Sunday (7:05am IST).
+Those who cleared 83.50m or the 12 best performers across two qualification round groups qualified for the final to be held on Sunday (7:05 am IST).

 Chopra, who has a personal best of 89.94m, had competed in the 2017 London World Championships with the hope of at least making it to the finals but managed only 82.26m to fall short of the automatic qualification mark of 83m.

-He had also missed the 2019 World Championships in Doha as he was recovering from an elbow surgery.
+He had missed the 2019 World Championships in Doha as he was recovering from elbow surgery.

+In other events, Eldhose Paul became the first Indian to qualify for the triple jump final at the World Championships with an effort of 16.68m.
+He finished sixth in the Group A qualification round and 12th overall to cut for Sunday's final (6:50 am IST).

+The 25-year-old Paul, who reached here just a few days ago due to visa issues, has a season's and personal best of 16.99m which he had recorded while winning gold in the Federation Cup in April.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)